 Attend a weekend full of fun, educational, hands-on opportunity for equine enthusiasts!
 Learn about equine judging, horse bowl, equine massage and much more!

 Learn about real-world dairy management topics, like nutrition, reproduction, welfare, health, and dairy cattle evaluation.

 Bring the whole family for a fun day of learning.

 This event includes contests in judging, quiz bowl, skillathon, creative writing and problem-solving.

-The 4-H Rabbit and Cavy Expo is designed for young people who are interested in live animal evaluation and in testing their knowledge of the rabbit and cavy fancy in a fun and educational manner.
+The 4-H Rabbit and Cavy Expo is designed for young people who are interested in live animal evaluation and in testing their knowledge of the rabbit and cavy fancy.

 Think you have to live on or near a farm to work with animals in 4-H?